 Once you are able to recognize your bad habits and replace them with good ones, you can also eliminate the stress and anxiety that those habits cause in your life.
 Now you finally can achieve the feelings of happiness and well-being that you havel always desired.

-You deserve to happy.
+You deserve to be happy.
 In your heart you know that to be true.
 Breaking your bad habits and replacing them with good habits can help you achieve that happiness.
 Question is, are you willing to take action on it?